xyzzzh/GroundingJev/README.md

 ## Introduction

-GroundingJev predicts a bounding box from an image and a referring expression.
-It combines the Qwen3.5-0.8B multimodal backbone with a regression head to predict four coordinates in one forward pass, without autoregressive coordinate decoding.
+GroundingJev replaces autoregressive coordinate decoding with continuous bounding-box regression on the Qwen3.5-0.8B multimodal backbone.
+A lightweight MLP head maps the last valid token's hidden state to normalized `cxcywh` coordinates in a single forward pass.

+Training minimizes a weighted L1 and GIoU loss.
+Head adaptation is followed by joint optimization of the language backbone, visual merger, and regression head; the remaining visual encoder parameters stay frozen.

 Training uses ModelScope **ms-swift**, evaluation uses **EvalScope**, and the environment runs in **Docker**.
 Optional **SwanLab** logging tracks training progress.
 See [architecture](docs/architecture.md).